Gaur4vGaur/Gaur4vGaur.github.io/_posts/java/2024-12-22-advancedJava_understandingImmutability.md

 ## Wrap Up
-By leveraging immutable objects, you write code that is more predictable, maintainable, and robust.
+By leveraging immutable objects, you write more predictable, maintainable, and robust code.
 But there are easier ways to achieve all of the above.
 This is where `Record` classes come in handy and allow the creation of immutable objects much easier.
 In my next post, I will introduce and discuss `Record` classes.

 __Photo Credits__<br>
 <sup>Header page image by <a href="https://unsplash.com/@markusspiske?utm_content=creditCopyText&utm_medium=referral&utm_source=unsplash">Markus Spiske</a> on Unsplash</sup><br>